1988 Pacific hurricane season: Storm names

-The following names were used to name storms that formed in the northeastern Pacific Ocean during 1988.
-Retired names, were announced by the World Meteorological Organization in the spring of 1989.
-The names not retired from this list were used again in the 1994 season.
-This is the same list used in the 1982 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1988.
+This is essentially the same list used in the 1982 season, though the rotating lists went only to the "W" name at the time.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 1988 are shown below.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms, listed below, formed within the area in 1988.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Retirement

-The World Meteorological Organization retired one name in the spring of 1989: Iva.
-It was replaced with Ileana for the 1994 Pacific hurricane season.
+The World Meteorological Organization retired the name Iva from the rotating Eastern Pacific name lists after the 1988 season.
+It was replaced with Ileana for the 1994 season.

 Season effects

-This is a table of all of the storms that have formed in the 1988 Pacific hurricane season.
-It includes their duration, names, landfall(s), denoted in parenthesis, damages, and death totals.
+This is a table of all of the storms that formed in the 1988 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1988 USD.